-Simone Charles, PhD, M.S.
+Simone Charles, PhD, MS

-- Clinical Associate Professor of Environmental Health Sciences
+- Clinical Associate Professor, Environmental Health Sciences

 - Associate Chair, Curriculum, Environmental Health Sciences

 - Director, Certificate in Risk Science & Human Health